ARGOeu/argodoc/content/guides/compute.md

 Service endpoint groups can be further grouped in higher-level entities such as for example nation-wide groups of sites etc. The topology information regarding higher-level groups is contained to the group_groups.avro file.

 The file uses avro format and contains the following fields:

+- `profile` - name of the profile
-- `group` - The name of the group (e.g. MY-SITE-A)
+- `group`: The name of the group (e.g. MY-SITE-A)
-- `type` - The type of the grouping (e.g. sites)
+- `type`: The type of the grouping (e.g. sites)
-- `hostname` - The hostname fqdn part info of the specific endpoint contained in the group
+- `hostname`: The hostname fqdn part info of the specific endpoint contained in the group
-- `service` - The service name part info of the specific endpoint contained in the group
+- `service`: The service name part info of the specific endpoint contained in the group
-- `tags` - (optional) user defined tags providing description metadata
+- `tags`: (optional) user defined tags providing description metadata

-Below is the full description of the avro specification -`group` - The name of the group (e.g. MY-NATIONAL-GROUP) -`type` - The type of grouping (e.g. national entities) -`subgroup` - The name of the lower level group contained (e.g. MY-SITE-A) -`tags` - (optional) user defined tags providing description metadata
+Below is the full description of the avro specification:

+- `group`: The name of the group (e.g. MY-NATIONAL-GROUP)
+- `type`: The type of grouping (e.g. national entities)
+- `subgroup`: The name of the lower level group contained (e.g. MY-SITE-A)
+- `tags`: (optional) user defined tags providing description metadata

 The structure of the specific file gives the ability to define recursively group entities that can be contained as subgroups on other group entities